 In practice, ‘searching the water column’ just means fishing with a shallow diving lure first, then putting on a Fiish minnow or another weighted paddle tail or hard lure to fish deeper in the water.
 Or, bounce your lure along the sea bed with a sink and draw approach.
 It’s important to work out the depth the fish are feeding at.

 As for lure action – it used to be thought that bass are like T-Rex in the movie, Jurassic Park.
 They can only see their prey while their prey is moving.
 A lure that isn’t being twitched and retrieved by the angler was thought to be invisible to fish.
 With this in mind, a lot of early bass lures had aggressive actions compared to some more modern lures.
 Some modern lures don’t do much at all (think of a straight soft plastic).

 The truth is, bass do respond to movement, but you as the angler are not the only thing that can make a lure move.
 Current can make a lure move, as can gravity!
 This means that a lure which you cast out and leave to do nothing is actually doing quite a lot.
 It’s dropping through the water column, and drifting in the direction of any current.

 Bass Fishing OTD

-A straight retrieve with a bass plug is fine – they are designed to swim at a certain depth and move in a certain way and you don’t need to do anything extra unless you think it advantageous on the day.
+A straight retrieve with a bass plug is fine.
+They are designed to swim at a certain depth and move in a certain way.
+You don’t need to do anything extra unless you think it advantageous on the day.

 1) How to avoid spooking bass (yes, bass can hear)

 Yes.
-When you arrive at a bass mark you should keep the noise down and cast close in to search the area at your feet before you spook any fish present.
+When you arrive at a bass mark you should keep the noise down and cast close in to search the area at your feet.
 If you’re fishing at night or in calm conditions, being noisy or having bright lights with you can spook bass.
-Light can also attract bass, but more so if it’s consistent in one area so that it attracts baitfish and squid.
+Light can also attract bass but more so if it’s consistent in one area.
+This way it attracts baitfish and squid.
 It’s worth bringing a head torch but keeping it off the water.